Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Conclusion

 \section{Conclusion}

 In this paper, we have proposed an index reduction algorithm for linear DAEs whose coefficient matrices are mixed matrices.
 The proposed method detects numerical cancellations between accurate constants, and transforms a DAE into an equivalent DAE to which the MS-algorithm is applicable.
 Our algorithm uses combinatorial algorithms on graphs and matroids, based on the combinatorial relaxation framework.
-The algorithm is expected to keep the sparsity of DAEs because the algorithm modifies only rows of accurate constants, and to run much faster in most cases because the algorithm terminates without modifying the DAEs unless the DAEs have unlucky numerical cancellations.
-We also have developed a faster algorithm for DAEs whose coefficient matrices are dimensionally consistent.
-Our algorithms can be applied to nonlinear DAEs by regarding nonlinear terms as independent parameters.
+We have also developed a faster algorithm for DAEs whose coefficient matrices are dimensionally consistent.
+In addition, we have confirmed through numerical experiments that our algorithm runs sufficiently faster than the theoretical guarantee for large scale DAEs, and modifies DAEs preserving physical meanings of dynamical systems.
+Our algorithms can also be applied to nonlinear DAEs by regarding nonlinear terms as independent parameters.
 Numerical experiments on nonlinear DAEs are left for further investigation.